 Bottled water has become an integral part of our collective lives.
 In fact, most Americans drink more bottled water than beer, milk or any other beverage.
 After all, entire aisles at the local grocery store are probably full of expensive bottled water.
 However, that does not mean that we should happily continue to drink bottled water all the time.

 Many of us have heard that bottled water is definitely not a good idea, but few people know exactly how bad it is for our health, our wallet and the environment at large.
-Let us check out the main reasons due to which we should avoid bottled water as much as we can:
+In fact, bottled water is mostly unregulated and some brands don’t even test for harmful contaminants like lead and PFAS!

 Light-weight, portable, and easily moved around the counter top